OPR is a USDA licensed sanctuary. We are an independent, 501(c)(3)

 The mission of OPR is to provide lifetime care in a humane and enriching environment to unwanted,

-aberrant behaviors caused by various aspects of captive life, in hopes of reducing the number of unwanted
+or aberrant behaviors caused by various aspects of captive life, in hopes of reducing the number of

-primates in the private sector.
-OPR stresses the importance of preserving wildlife habitat, and how human
+unwanted primates in the private sector.
+OPR stresses the importance of preserving wildlife habitat,

 OPR Coastal Primate Sanctuary